 During this process we also started our internal quality control sign off which includes testing on multiple device types (Android and Apple smartphones, tablets and desktops) and browsers (Chrome, Safari, Firefox, Internet Explorer etc.), mapping any old URLs, W3C checks, Page Speed optimisation and pre-launch SEO.

 Once all testing had been completed the website was moved to a production server and DNS changed.
 The launch of the site was ‘soft’ so we didn’t get out the bunting and shout about it immediately.

-We consider launching a website the start of ‘the next phase’, once the baby is born it does need looking after, an occasional tweak and change.
+We consider launching a website the start of ‘the next phase’, once the baby is born it needs constant attention, an occasional tweak and change.
 We continue to monitor Google Analytics and the site performance in Google and Bing organic search result pages, as well as Google Search Console to make sure any indexing issues are fixed quickly and efficiently.